 Additionally, some states have specific laws that extend such liability to employees or officers who are responsible for a firm's tax returns or payments, and who willfully or knowingly fail to make payments.

 Recent reports have definitively shown that business identity theft is both a serious problem and a rising risk for corporations and LLCs.
-Law firms have a key role to play in combating this trend.
+Law firms and legal departments have a key role to play in combating this trend.

-Law firms should advise their clients to take the relevant affirmative actions in order to voluntarily and safely dissolve or withdraw their entity.
-Doing so will help ensure that these clients do not face the elevated risk of business identity theft—and end up paying the high financial price of non-compliance.
+Businesses should take the relevant affirmative actions in order to voluntarily and safely dissolve or withdraw their entity.
+Doing so will help ensure that these businesses (or clients) do not face the elevated risk of business identity theft—and end up paying the high financial price of non-compliance.